organicmaps/organicmaps.github.io/content/faq/map.md

 <img src="/images/faq/faq-map-edit-button.jpg" width="400px"/>

 OrganicMaps works with map data from [OpenStreetMaps.org](https://osm.org) project.
-You can improve places details using "Edit Place" button.
-To make you changes available to others you need an account on [OpenStreetMaps.org](https://osm.org).
-If you want to change POI position, or clarify footway, or add buildings and bridges, please use [OpenStreetMaps.org](https://osm.org) site with enhanced editing tools.
+You can improve place details using "Edit Place" button.
+To make your changes publicly available you need an account on [OpenStreetMaps.org](https://osm.org).
+If you want to change POI position, or clarify footway, or add buildings and bridges, please use [OpenStreetMaps.org](https://osm.org) site with powerful editing tools.

 ### How edits are uploaded on OpenStreetMaps.org, how conflicts are resolved?

 OrganicMaps application stores POI changes locally till internet connection is available.
 You can make changes while offline.
 Edits are uploaded to [OpenStreetMaps.org](https://osm.org) in background.

 If there are edit conflicts ???

 ### Who moderates changes?